divonlan/genozip-docs/docs/index.rst

 **GENOZIP IS CURRENTLY UNAVAILABLE IN RUSSIA DUE TO THE SITUATION IN UKRAINE**

-*A universal compressor for genomic files*
+*A compressor for BAM, FASTQ, VCF and other genomic files*

 Genozip is a universal compressor for genomic files - :ref:`FASTQ <fastq>`, :ref:`BAM/CRAM <bam>`, :ref:`VCF <vcf>` and :ref:`many other file formats <data-types>` (including non-genomic files).